Dyalog/ride/docs/protocol.md

 :red_circle: This is pointless -Nick

 #Workspace explorer
-:red_circle: This is a draft.
-Not implemented yet.
 Optionally, RIDE can display a tree representation of the objects in the current session.
 It can query the interpreter for this information in a uniform way for all types of nodes:
 <a name=TreeList></a>